Biostatistics PhD - How to Apply

 Also, please note that several prerequisites to this program apply; details on those are available below.

 Prospective applicants must have completed:

-- An undergraduate bachelor degree program at an accredited U.S. college or university, or its equivalent in another country, with a GPA of 3.0 or higher.
+- A bachelor degree program at an accredited U.S. college or university, or its equivalent in another country, with a GPA of 3.0 or higher.